(keep reading to learn what happened)

 Pantaleone's Address: 2120 S Holly St Denver, CO 80222

-Pantaleone’s was a Denver, Colorado restaurant featured on season 7 of Kitchen Nightmares.
-The Pantaleone’s Kitchen Nightmares episode aired on April 11, 2014, but the actual filming and visit from Gordon Ramsay happened much earlier in July 2013.
+Though the Pantaleone’s Kitchen Nightmares episode aired on April 11, 2014, the actual filming and visit from Gordon Ramsay happened much earlier in July 2013.

 In this episode of Kitchen Nightmares, Chef Gordon Ramsay takes us to Pantaleone’s in Denver, Colorado.

-However, Pantaleone’s better days seem to be behind them as the couple now face the daunting fact that they will soon have to close their restaurant for good if Chef Gordon Ramsay can’t save them.
+The couple now face the daunting fact that they will soon have to close their restaurant for good if Chef Gordon Ramsay can’t save them.

-They choose to close the restaurant on Sunday and Monday, the two busiest pizza delivery days of the week.
+They choose to close the restaurant on Sunday and Monday, despite those being the two busiest pizza delivery days of the week.